-2. Change of Beliefs: Historians identify early traditions in biblical teaching in the New Testament that differs from its background in first-century Jewish culture.
+3. Change of Beliefs: Historians identify early traditions in biblical teaching in the New Testament that differs from its background in first-century Jewish culture.
 When a tradition differs from the beliefs of its surrounding culture, scholars identify this as “dissimilarity.”
-Differences and changes in teaching indicate that the source originates from its attributed source, so that dissimilarity in Jesus’s teachings from Jewish culture authenticates the historicity as Jesus as the author and source of the teachings.
+Differences and changes in teaching indicate that the account originates from its attributed source, so that dissimilarity in Jesus’s teachings from Jewish culture authenticates the historicity as Jesus as the author and source of the teachings.
 A study of the backgrounds of early-Christianity including the Greco-Roman world and second-temple Judaism help scholars to identify teachings unique to early Christianity.
 Such teachings include the Lord’s Supper, Christian baptism, cleanliness of all foods, and preference for Scripture over the oral tradition of the Pharisees.
 Furthermore, a significant amount information exists in the dissimilarities between the Gospel accounts of Jesus and early Christianity in Acts so that one can note the references to the “Son of Man” in the Gospels and identify Jesus upon this historical criteria.

 6. Repeated Forms of Character: The common actions and characteristics of people in the Bible infer that these are most probably true.
 These reoccurring forms and themes reveal details of specific individuals in history.
 The New Testament attributes a specific style and approach in Jesus’s words as demonstrated in parables, stories, accounts, arguments, proverbs, and pronouncements.
-The Christian Bible demonstrates a common early tradition of the nature and character of Jesus of Nazareth.
-These repeated forms reveal the nature of Jesus’s character.
+The repeated forms revealed in scriptures demonstrate a common early tradition of the nature and character of Jesus of Nazareth.

-7. Rejection of Heroes: The Gospels record people rejecting Jesus and the disciples.
-Such rejection authenticates the sections of the text attest the depictions as historical facts.
-These marks of authenticity are like that of the criterion of embarrassment.
+7. Rejection of Heroes: The Gospels record people rejecting Jesus and his disciples.
+Such rejection authenticates the biblical depictions as historical facts.
+The rejection of heroes are marks of authenticity like that of the criterion of embarrassment.
 People would not likely invent such strong opposition that may give reason to discredit their hero and possibly undermine their persuasion.
-However, the Christian Bible records that Jewish leaders rejected Jesus and called for His crucifixion.
+However, Christian scriptures record that Jewish leaders rejected Jesus and called for His crucifixion.

 8. Traces of Local Languages: If a text is written in a language that transliterates a language of a specific locale, this indicates that the writer has an intimate knowledge of that local language, location, and culture.
-The Christian Bible is in Koine Greek — the common Greek that spanned from Alexander to Constantine.
-The Gospels transliterate and, or explains the languages of Palestine — Aramaic and Hebrew.
-For instance, the Gospel of Mark records Jesus saying on the cross, “And at the ninth hour Jesus cried with a loud voice, ‘Eloi, Eloi, lema sabachthani?’ which means, ‘My God, my God, why have you forsaken me?'”
+The Christian Bible is in Koine Greek — the common Greek that spanned centuries from Alexander to Constantine.
+The Gospels transliterate and, or explain the languages of Palestine — Aramaic and Hebrew.
+For instance, the Gospel of Mark translated Jesus’s words on the cross, “And at the ninth hour Jesus cried with a loud voice, ‘Eloi, Eloi, lema sabachthani?’ which means, ‘My God, my God, why have you forsaken me?'”
 (Mark 15:34).
 Likewise, the Gospel of John often translates Aramaic names for locations for the reader (John 5:2; 19:13, 17, 20; 20:16).
 This reveals the author’s familiarity of living in Palestine authenticating the author and, or the writer’s access to primary sources.

 9. Details Specific to the Locale: Documents that include specific details of persons, locations, environments, and cultures indicate an intimate knowledge of these locations and events.
-For instance, the Christian Bible accurately accounts for multiple places and customs.
+For instance, the Christian scriptures accurately account for multiple places and customs.
 The biblical writers reveal that they lived in the time and place of the records of Jesus and the original church.

 Authenticity of the Gospel Message